 4. Provide in-depth event description

-It is impractical to share detailed event description via limited printing space of invitation cards.
-But a QR Code helps you add as much text and multimedia content as you want.
-For example— a list of speakers, about event, and about your organization.
+Again, the limited printing space makes it almost impractical to share detailed event description.
+But a QR Code helps you add as much content as you want.
+And besides text-based content, you can even add and multimedia.
+For example— a list of speakers, about the event, and about your organization.

-5. Make it easy for guests to RSVP via email
+5. To help your guests RSVP via email

-6. Make your guests share event on social media
+6. To make your guests share the event on social media

-Event QR Code also gives you the option to add social sharing buttons.
+An Event QR Code gives you the option to add social sharing buttons.
 This helps guests share event to their social media profiles.
-This feature is specially useful if you want as many people to attend the event as possible.

 B. How to create an Event QR Code